DanNixon/sine2020_software_guidelines_paper/report.md

 You must adopt a workflow and enforce it.
 A workflow defines how developers interact with the SCM and the process of their changes to the code base being accepted.

+When working with developers who may be using SCM for the first time it is common to see unused code (be it commented out code, functions that are never called, files that are not included, etc.) left in the code base.
+This stems from the desire for past work to remain relevant and the fear that if said code was needed in the future it would not be easily accessible.

+For the sake of keeping the code base clean it is important to remove such dead code, it's presence in the code base only leads to increased difficulty in reading and understanding the code that is actually used and given that history is recorded in the SCM, deleting it comes with no danger.

 A popular option, that is also one of the simplest, is the feature branch workflow (see